kwebio/kweb-core/docs/src/faq.md

 **Note:** It is highly recommended that you use HTTPS as plain HTTP is vulnerable to [session hijacking](https://en.wikipedia.org/wiki/Session_hijacking), and Kweb does not yet (Jan 2023) implement mitigation measures against this.
+This is a common shortcoming for may web frameworks.

 ## Can I embed Kweb within an Android app?